wokuApp/woku-clientapi/API.md

 - **folderSecondaryKey** (string)
   - This field is optional.
 Upon completing this field, the woku will be stored in the Company Folder that holds this folder secondary key.
 - **parentFolderSecondaryKey** (string)
   - This field is optional.
 Upon completing this field, the woku Folder will be stored in the Company Folder that holds this folder secondary key.
+This field cannot be the same as folderSecondaryKey because a folder cannot contain itself.
 - **clientEmail** (string)
   - This field must contain a valid email.